-My kids have a blast making these little candies.
+My kids have a blast making these little Essential Oil Candy Creams.
 They also never can wait for them to finish curing before eating them, though I found that 12 hours of curing time yielded about the same texture as 24 hours.
 If they like the texture before the time is up that is fine.
 The candies are for them. 🙂

 My daughter loves to makes these candy creams because they are so fast, easy and delicious.